 If you would like to compare these programs to licensure requirements in other states, click on the links below and then select the appropriate state:

 R-CCC Student Complaint and Grievance Procedure

 Roanoke-Chowan Community College is committed to providing students with an avenue for sharing concerns and officially registering complaints about academic services, programs or college processes.
 The Roanoke-Chowan Community College Student Grievance Procedure/Due Process and Student Formal Complaint Form provide students with a system to channel student complaints against faculty or staff (support and administrative) concerning the areas of alleged discrimination and academic matters, excluding individual grades except under certain conditions.
 Any student who has an unresolved complaint with a faculty or staff member, other students or student groups, or administrators has the right to file a written complaint without fear of prejudice of his or her college status.

 Students who are unable to resolve a complaint at an informal conference with the instructor or staff member, or the member’s direct supervisor, may file a written complaint.
-The complaint must be presented to the Dean of Student Services within 10 working days.
+The complaint must be presented to the Vice President of Instruction & Student Services within 10 working days.
 Contact information and links to the Roanoke-Chowan Community College Student Grievance Procedure/Due Process and Student Formal Complaint Form are below:

 North Carolina Post-Secondary Education Complaints